Best flea collars for cats of all ages and types

 Uses TCVP, a more toxic active ingredient

-If the thought of spending more money on what adorns your cat's neck than you spend on your own makes you and your wallet feel a little queasy, then it’s Hartz UltraGuard to the rescue with this effective flea collar that doesn’t cost the Earth.
+If the thought of spending more money on what adorns your cat's neck than you spend on your own makes you and your wallet feel a little queasy, then it’s Hartz UltraGuard to the rescue.

 If your feline fur baby is prone to prowling the neighborhood in the evening in search of extra snacks, then you’ll be delighted to know that the reflective strip on this collar means your little cat burglar's inability to go incognito is likely to have them returned to sender pretty smartly – great news if you like to make sure those precious four paws are tucked up in bed at night rather than roaming the streets.

-While this collar is very kind on the purse strings, it’s worth mentioning that Etofenprox, the main active ingredient, isn’t as kind to all cats so we would recommend you monitor your fur baby closely for the first few days to make sure they don’t suffer from any skin irritation.
-If they don’t have any adverse reaction to the Etofenprox then this is a great affordable alternative to Seresto.
+While this collar is very kind on the purse strings, it’s worth mentioning that Etofenprox, the main active ingredient, isn’t as kind to all cats, so we would recommend you monitor your fur baby closely for the first few days to make sure they don’t suffer from any skin irritation.
+If they don’t have any adverse reaction to the Etofenprox, then this is a great, affordable alternative to the Seresto collar.

 The best plant-based flea collar for cats